 Q: What is your natural hair color?

-Q: Tom, after this, would you like to switch it up from being the evil one to being the hero?
+Q: Tom, after this, would you like to switch from being the evil one to being the hero?

 Tom: Completely.
 I’d like to do anything that contrasts this as much as possible really.
 Anything that doesn’t involve blond hair would also be a plus.